siftnoorsingh/course-planner/README.md

 * Optimise the code by removing duplicate functions performing the same task from main.js
 * Add the option to go to previous window (that the user came from) by clicking on a button
 * Generate_json.ipynb needs to be fixed so that the JSON files do not have unnecessary "/" symbols as well as double apostrophe commas at the beginning and end of the generated JSON files
+* JSON file not being generated for Mathematics and Statistics major due to some issue with the data in the csv file for that major.
+Once the data for the major is changed in the file, remove the line that omits generating the JSON file for that major in the generate_mult_json function in "Generate_json.ipynb" python script
 * Build a secure UI for uploading new csv files such that whenever a new csv file is uploaded, the "Generate_json.ipynb" script is automatically run and the old json files are updated with the new data.
 * Add option to choose third year subjects after choosing a major in the "Get Careers" pathway
 * Present visualisation based on the chosen major and chosen third year subjects in the "Get Majors" pathway